Bring Your Rear Cameras for Egocentric 3D Human Pose Estimation: Experiments

 \textbf{Datasets.} We use the proposed datasets for rear-view evaluation.
 We split Ego4View-Syn into 5,020 motions (900,152 views) for training, 1,613 motions (288,148 views) for validation, and 1,739 motions (311,392 views) for testing.
 Similarly, we divide Ego4View-RW into 286 motions (557,484 views) for training, 102 motions (198,732 views) for validation, and 90 motions (174,596 views) for testing.

 \textbf{Training Details.} We follow the existing works~\cite{hakada2022unrealego, hakada2024unrealego2, kang2023ego3dpose, kang2024egotap, yang2024egoposeformer} to use the input RGB images and ground-truth 2D joint heatmaps with $256{\times}256$ and $64{\times}64$ pixels, respectively.
-Similar to the existing methods~\cite{yang2024egoposeformer, kang2024egotap}, we use their 2D joint heatmap estimator with its encoder pre-trained on ImageNet~\cite{imagenet_cvpr09}.
+We use existing 2D joint heatmap estimators~\cite{yang2024egoposeformer, kang2024egotap} with its encoder pre-trained on ImageNet~\cite{imagenet_cvpr09}.
 We first train the 2D joint heatmap estimator and the refinement module, respectively, for 12 epochs with AdamW~\cite{loshchilov2018decoupled}.
-Next, we train the entire architecture including the 3D modules taken from existing methods~\cite{yang2024egoposeformer, kang2024egotap} for 12 epochs.
+Next, we train the entire architecture, including the 3D modules taken from existing methods~\cite{yang2024egoposeformer, kang2024egotap} for 12 epochs.
 The batch size is set to 64 for 2D heatmap estimation and 32 for 3D pose estimation.
 The initial learning rate is set to $10^{-3}$ with a weight decay of $5 \cdot 10^{-3}$.
 The learning rate is decayed by a factor of 10 after the 8th and 10th epochs.
-See our supplement for more details.